Core Solutions Blog

 Determining ROI for Behavioral Health EHR Solutions

-EHR solutions represent a significant initial investment for healthcare organizations, whether making an initial purchase or transitioning from one system to another.
-The good news is that the purchase of the right behavioral health EHR can provide a significant return on investment (ROI).
+EHR solutions are a significant investment for behavioral healthcare organizations, whether making an initial purchase or transitioning from one system to another.
+The good news is that the right EHR can provide a considerable return on investment (ROI).
+Beyond its impact on the bottom line, a behavioral health EHR can save time and resources, improve processes, and help with staff and clinician retention.

-Identify technology competencies that will best serve your behavioral health organization with our guide, The Ultimate Guide to Behavioral Health EHR Selection.
+Identify technology competencies that will best serve your behavioral health organization with our Ultimate Guide to Behavioral Health EHR Selection.

-As your organization evaluates different EHR solutions, consider the following areas when working to determine the ROI of the new system.
+As your organization evaluates different EHR solutions, consider the following areas to help determine ROI.

 Billing and collections

-Behavioral health medical billing can be complex, due in part to the variety of billable services and the qualities of those services.
-For example, the types of treatments, length of sessions, and coordinating care across multiple partners generally make behavioral health services more difficult to standardize than physical healthcare.
-This means patients’ behavioral health needs may exceed what an insurance company is willing to cover, leaving behavioral health providers to balance an effective treatment plan with adequate reimbursement.
+Behavioral health billing can be complex, due in part to a large variety of billable services.
+The types of treatments, length of sessions, and coordination of care across multiple partners generally make behavioral health services more difficult to standardize than physical healthcare.
+Clients’ needs may exceed what an insurance company is willing to cover, leaving providers to balance effective treatment with adequate reimbursement.

-Unfortunately, due to all the rules and regulations surrounding behavioral health medical billing, many providers fail to collect all that’s owed to them, with some estimates putting the percentage of successful collections for services rendered between 75% and 85%.
-Leaving dollars on the table could make the difference between an organization being in the red or the black.
+The rules and regulations that surround behavioral health billing are also continuously being updated or changed, which means providers must be aware of these shifts and adjust their billing processes as necessary.
+As they try to keep up, many providers fail to collect all that’s owed to them, leaving dollars on the table that could mean the difference between an organization being in the red or the black.

-Inefficient or incorrect documentation can further complicate matters concerning.
-If services are not coded and documented properly, this can lead to denials and time spent on appeals and claim corrections.
-Delays in correcting and appealing the claim can lead to delays in payment as patients wait to learn what they owe.
-Often, the more time that passes, the less likely patients are to pay their bills, which can affect the practice’s revenue.
-Furthermore, missing a payer’s timely filing deadline can lead to loss of payment.
+Inefficient or incorrect documentation can make billing and collections even more thorny.
+Services not coded and documented properly can lead to denials and additional staff time spent on appeals and claim corrections which translates into higher costs.
+Delays in correcting and appealing the claim can lead to delays in payment as clients wait to learn what they owe.
+Often, the more time that passes, the less likely clients are going to pay their bills.
+Missing a payer’s filing deadline also leads to loss of payment.
+All of which negatively affect the practice’s revenue.

-The right behavioral health EHR can improve the billing and collections process in a few ways.
-One is that it reduces the risk of human error that can occur with manual coding.
-There are more than 68,000 codes in the ICD-10-CM — much more than one person can be expected to memorize.
-Use of an EHR better ensures the right code is entered for the right service and the claim is as accurate as possible.
-Submitting a clean claim expedites the payment process and ensures that the insurance company and the patient pay the correct amount.
+The best EHR systems for behavioral health can improve the billing and collections process and impact ROI in a few ways.
+For one, they reduce the risk of human error that can occur with manual coding.
+There are over 69,000 codes in the ICD-10-CM — much more than one person can be expected to memorize.
+EHR solutions, particularly those with machine learning technology, can rapidly review this information and ensure the right code is entered for the right service and the claim is accurate.
+Submitting a clean claim expedites the payment process and ensures that the payer and client pay the correct amount.
+An EHR can also standardize intake processes to collect client information and pre-authorizations upfront.
+These capabilities not only improve the financial stability of an organization and reduce administrative costs, but they also influence client satisfaction, which in turn can lead to improved retention.

 Business intelligence

-Healthcare organizations generate a lot of data.
-Nearly 30% of the world’s data volume is generated by healthcare organizations, and a single patient generates almost 80 megabytes of imaging and EMR data each year.
-This data can be mined for valuable insights that can improve patient care and business operations.
-Integrating business intelligence (BI) into an EHR enables better care coordination and risk stratification, including identifying patients who are likely to be no-show or who will require follow-up care due to being high risk or having a gap in care.
+This data can and must be mined for valuable insights that can improve client care and business operations.
+Integrating business intelligence (BI) into EHR systems for behavioral health enables better care coordination and risk stratification, including identifying clients who are likely to be a no-show or who will require follow-up care due to being high risk or having a gap in care.
 BI can also alert providers to potential medication interactions and aid in the development of treatment plans.
+The best EHR solutions will have standout data visualization, analysis, and reporting capabilities to make the most of the information at hand.

 Value-based care and reimbursement